kubernetes-sigs/cluster-api/docs/proposals/20240916-improve-status-in-CAPI-resources.md

 |---------------------------|------------------------------|----------------------------------------------------|
 | `AvailabilityGates` (new) | `AvailabilityGates`          | `AvailabilityGates`                                |
 | other fields...           | other fields...              | other fields...                                    |

-Notes:
-- Similarly to Pod's `ReadinessGates`, also Cluster's `AvailabilityGates` accepts only conditions with positive polarity;
-  The Cluster API project might revisit this in the future to stay aligned with Kubernetes or if there are use cases justifying this change.
-- In future the Cluster API project might consider ways to make `AvailabilityGates` configurable at ClusterClass level, but this can be implemented as a follow-up.

 #### Cluster Print columns